 Aunt Hilda!
 Director Defends 2D and Ecological Animation

-Girerd talks eloquently of the problems he expectes to face by introducing feature animation films with a mature character.
-How can you make an environmental activist gentle, caring and at the same time ready to fight for the cause?
+Girerd talks eloquently of the problems he expects to face by introducing feature animation films with a mature character.
+How can you make an environmental activist gentle, caring, and yet ready to fight for the cause?

-The dearth of such characters in animation does not work on his favor; Girerd admits that he had himself to fight with Aunt Hilda's characterization (voiced by Sabine Azema).
+The dearth of such characters in animation does not work in his favor; Girerd admits that he had to fight with Aunt Hilda's characterization (voiced by Sabine Azema).
 But he also retorts:

 It's not necessary to have a child-actor, or a little blue rabbit, or a funny little cat for young audiences to identify with things.
 Who made up that silly rule?
 It just isn't true.
 It's just a convenient formula, as far as I'm concerned.
 An adult can easily identify with things if a character is intelligently constructed.
 Aunt Hilda, who conserves much of her child's spirit (she talks to her plants, for instance) or Aldashin who still wears different colour socks, are characters that can allow us that identification.
 They are readily familiar to us, and also basically good people.